Table of Contents

 The type of shallow foundation that supports more than two columns in a row/line is called continuous footing.

 The shape of this footing is commonly rectangular but sometimes trapezoidal too.

-2. Types of Continuous Footing
+1. Types of Continuous Footing

 a.
-Simple footing
+Simple Continuous Footing

 b.
-Stepped footing
+Stepped Continuous Footing

 The continuous footing is used when;

-I. The load-bearing capacity of soil is low.
+i.
+The load-bearing capacity of soil is low.

 b.
 Evenly supports the weight of the foundation walls.